 Life in the womb is super loud, so when your kid is born they go from “SLAYER!” to “The Sounds Of Silence.”
-White noise — or, as they like to call it, aural sleepy fuzz — makes them feel at home, among a host of other benefits: it’s crazy cheap to produce (“Shhhhhhh”), can help your baby get to Snoozeville and stay there, reduces crying and stress (for them and you), is easy to wean off of, and has even been linked to reducing the risk of SIDS.
-Weirdly though, for something so very simple, it’s often incorrectly used.
-So turn up your hearing aid, here’s the lowdown:
+White noise — or, as they like to call it, aural sleepy fuzz — makes babies feel at home.
+Among the host of other benefits:

 You Buying This?

 You may not realize it, but you already own a white noise maker.
 It just so happens to be branded as a vacuum, fan, shower, radio, or your own face.
 Then again, using the vacuum as anything other than a vacuum is impractical and unfair to the vacuum.
 Radio static is a good fix, except nobody has a radio, and running a desk fan seems viable until you learn that it’s trying to kill you.
 What your baby really needs to sleep soundly and safely is a cacophony of womb-like tunes, which is a mash-up of a steady heartbeat and low-frequency whooshing and rumbling.
 You can probably do a pretty decent approximation yourself, but you’ll pass out if you try to go for more than five minutes or so.
 Fortunately, there are plenty of apps and affordable products like White Noise Baby, Baby Snooze, Baby Shusher, and the Skip Hop Soother, which keep that aural sleepy fuzz bumping all night.
 Plus, at least one of those is an adorable owl.
 You are not an adorable owl.

 If It’s Too Loud, You’re Too Freaked Out